EithonNetwork/EithonCop/README.md

 ### 1.0.2-dev (2015-08-19)

 * CHANGE: Now ignores the word "I" when considering upper and lower case words.
+* CHANGE: Now has configurable documentation for the unmute command.
-* BUG: Could not mute players properly because of a formatting error.
+* BUG: Could get problem when muting players because of a formatting error.
 * MISC: Added debug printouts to find out how the event sequence for chat events looks like

 ### 1.0.2 (2015-08-16)